WillemRaes/CloudEdgeFog/docs/source/cloudproviders.rst

 AI and Machine Learning
 ~~~~~~~~~~~~~~~~~~~~~~~

-- Google Cloud AI: With Google Cloud AI, Google provides users with a
+- Google Cloud AI: With Google Cloud AI :cite:p:`googlecloudai`, Google provides users with a
   comprehensive platform for deploying machine learning and AI
   based applications.
 In this, they distinguish
   :math:`3` major components with some overlap between: AI solutions, AI